Find Training for Your Next Career!

 Salary

-The Bureau of Labor Statistics stated the average pay for drywall installers was $57,880 in 2022.
-The demand for drywall installers is also expected to increase 3 percent by 2031, which is slower than the national average.
+The Bureau of Labor Statistics stated the average pay for drywall installers was $61,480 in 2023.
+The demand for drywall installers is expected to show little to no significant increase or decrease by 2032.

 GLAZIER